mohd-nooruddin/login-page/README.md

     "password" : "12345678"
 }

+2.
-2. Login User
+Login User
-   mapping - Get
+   mapping - Get,
    url - localhost:8095/login?username={email_id}&pass={your-password}
    note - Done forget to change email_id and your-password

+3.
 Now Question Comes - Why is this ?
 Answer - It will do give message message as per user login credentials and will record all the login attempts along with their specifice success of failure message into the database;
+4.
+Tech Used
+ JDK - 17
+ Dependecies - Spring WEB, Spring DataJpa, Mysql, DevTools